-Definitions are always arbitrary.
-So they should not be criticized.
-It is, however, important to note that the welfare cost of inflation according to the Bailey-Lucas definition is not the welfare cost of raising the price level beyond some initial level but of not letting it shrink at an annual rate that equals the economy's real rate of interest.
-In Fig. 1, this means that the welfare cost is measured by the total shaded area under the curve, and not just by that part of this area which is above the real rate of interest.
+Definitions are always arbitrary, so they should not be criticized.
+It is, however, important to note that the welfare cost of inflation according to the Bailey-Lucas definition is not the welfare cost of raising the price level beyond some initial level, but rather of not letting it shrink at an annual rate that equals the economy's real rate of interest.
+In Figure 4.11, this means that the welfare cost is measured by the total shaded area under the curve, and not just by the part of this area above the real rate of interest marker.

 Robert Lucas does not confine himself to the partial-analytic model of Bailey, but also studies more sophisticated intertemporal general equilibrium approaches.
-In particular, he interprets the money demand curve in terms of Sidrauski's (1967a,b) model, where money is an argument in the utility function, and the McCullum-Goodfriend (1987) model, where money balances serve the purpose of reducing Allais-Baumol-Tobin type transactions costs.
-Interpreting a rich set of money demand data that stretch from 1900 through 1994 on the basis of these models, he estimates the welfare cost of inflation at an interest rate of 6 % to be about 1.2 % of GDP.
+In particular, he interprets the money-demand curve in terms of Sidrauski's (1967a, 1967b) model, where money is an argument in the utility function, and the McCallum-Goodfriend (1987) model, where money balances serve the purpose of reducing Allais- Baumol-Tobin type transactions costs.
+Interpreting a rich set of moneydemand data that stretch from 1900 to 1994 on the basis of these models, he estimates the welfare cost of inflation at an interest rate of 6 per cent to be about 1.2 per cent of GDP.

-Lucas does not believe in this estimate though, since, as he points out, it relies uncomfortably on the shape of the money demand function in the range of very low interest rates where no empirical evidence is available.
-If the functional forms of the money demand schedule resulting from the theoretical models are bad approximations of the true demand schedule in the range of small interest rates, the true welfare loss from inflation may differ significantly from the 1.2 % figure.
+Lucas does not believe in this estimate however, since, as he points out, it relies uncomfortably on the shape of the money-demand function in the range of very low interest rates where no empirical evidence is available.
+If the functional forms of the money-demand schedule resulting from the theoretical models are bad approximations of the true demand schedule in the range of small interest rates, the true welfare loss from inflation may differ significantly from the 1.2 per cent figure.